smartdevicelink/sdl_evolution/proposals/NNNN-new-remote-control-modules-and-parameters.md

   <struct name="LightControlData">
     <param name="lightState" type="LightState" mandatory="true" minsize="1" maxsize="100" array="true">
       <description>An array of LightNames and their current or desired status.
-No change to the status of the LightNames that are not listed in the array.</description>
+Status of the LightNames that are not listed in the array shall remain unchanged.</description>
     </param>
   </struct>
 ```